Why we do it

 Serious or rare illnesses are not always treatable at local or even regional medical centers.
 Sometimes the best or only treatment can be hundreds of miles away.
 And, even when a patient’s health insurance will cover treatment, it rarely covers transportation to those services.
 That’s where we come in, connecting people who can’t afford the financial burden of commercial flights with volunteer pilots who can get them there.

-For every dollar donated, we deliver three dollars of service
+For every dollar donated, we deliver two dollars of service

 How we do it